So you can't decide between Astra vs OceanWP, right? We don't blame you!

 To increase page builder support even further, the company behind Astra, Brainstform Force has released its own page builder, Spectra.
 It integrates into the WordPress block editor and adds many more tools to the mix.

 OceanWP Pro Page Builder Support

 OceanWP is also built to be compatible with page builders.
-However, it seems that it heavily favors the Elementor page builder above others.
-Incidetally, you might want to check out our Divi vs Elementor comparison - updated for 2021.
+However, it seems that it heavily favors the WordPress block editor.
+Incidetally, you might want to check out our Divi vs Elementor comparison - updated for 2023.

 There’s a large variety of options and features that will allow you to build a beautiful and elegant page effortlessly.
 The number of settings is enough to make a truly unique page for a very specific purpose.

-There’s a big difference between Astra and OceanWP’s user interface.
+There’s a big difference between Astra vs OceanWP’s user interface.
 Both their customizer and theme options pages are very much different from one another.